 I’ve been tagged!
 Chain letter style, that is, by the lovely A.B.
 Westrick, author of the forthcoming novel Brotherhood (I have heard the author read from this novel, and it is amazing!)
 So it’s my turn now, to answer a few questions, and tag […]

 There is nothing even keel or humdrum about this whole “write a book and send it out into the world” thing.
 It’s thrilling!
 And it’s terrifying.
-Think about it: you write a book.
-You pour your soul into it.
-You show it to a […]

 The writing is done.
 Revisions, line edits, copy edits—all done!
 So while the editorial team at HMH is working really hard to bring the book to print, I have moved on to my next project.
 My new novel is very different from PARCHED, and […]